 TG: Pure energy that goes from zero to sixty in seconds flat and never lifts off the pedal.

 CM: Ladyland and Axis open the same way: spacy noise prelude, mellow song, then the third track shifts into heavy gear.
 “Crosstown Traffic” bats the 3-spot on Ladyland with heated verses (like “Fire”, just voice and drums) and a harried feeling appropriate to its title.
 Kazoo in the lead line?
 No matter; the real edge comes from the piano.

-CM: A true live-in-the-studio performance where Jimi, Mitch, Steve Winwood, and Jack Casady rip open a skeletal blues by exchanging thoughts, building up, and coming down with no concern except for what feels right in the moment.
+CM: A true live-in-the-studio performance where Jimi, Mitch, Steve Winwood, and Jack Casady rip open a blues by exchanging thoughts, building up, and coming down with no concern except for what feels right in the moment.
 Does it still, and if Jimi ever needed a keyboard counterpart, here’s the guy.
 Had Hendrix lived, I can imagine an alternate future where he and Winwood pursued their separate endeavors but collaborated periodically.

 CM: Twangy trance embedded in jagged rock.
 May this be love?
 Increasing darkness suggests not.

 TG: Jimi was a different kind of cat, even for the late ‘60s.
 As a child, he was raised by whatever family would have him at the moment – until his father Al came into his life.
 Al provided Jimi a bit more security, yet his presence created a different set of problems.
 Throughout everything, Jimi sought out the one constant in his life – music.
 Whether strumming a broom or actually playing the first cheap guitar Al bought for him (after much begging), Jimi focused inward and turned private demons into eventual public acclaim.